 The features and accessories described in the following pages are optional.
-Please contact your hearing care professional for more information about features and accessories.
+Please contact your hearing care professional to find out how your hearing aid is programmed.

 If you experience difficult listening situations, a special program may be helpful.
 These are programmed by your hearing care professional.